AppifySheets/eurocredit-btc-loans/btc-loans-proposal.md

 | **Premium** | 80% | 12% APR | 87% | 92% |

 ### 2.2 Margin Call & Liquidation Process

+**Process Overview:** The system continuously monitors Bitcoin prices and checks LTV ratios.
+When LTV exceeds warning thresholds, customers are notified and given time to add collateral or make partial repayments.
+If no action is taken within 48 hours and LTV reaches critical levels, liquidation is initiated.
+The system sells the necessary BTC amount, repays the loan, and returns any excess to the customer.

 ```mermaid
 graph TD